 How to Strengthen a Commercial Door – Steel, Aluminum/Glass or Wood

 By default, most commercial doors do not come with the security improvements necessary to make them as secure as they can be.
 In fact, by default most commercial door locks can be bypassed in minutes by nearly anyone wanting to break into a business.
-To improve your commercial door security, a few of the things you can do are the same as those to reinforce a residential door, but many are unique to commercial / business doors and we’ll focus on those tips in this article.
+To improve your commercial door security, a few of the things to do are the same as those to reinforce a residential door, but many are unique to commercial / business doors.
+This article focuses on improving commercial door security.

 To reinforce your commercial door to the best of your ability, you need to: